sohail69/emfsi_MFEM_app/README.md

-A quick repo to attempt some ideas in MFEM and sharpen my abilities a bit
+A quick repo to attempt to rewrite work done in parafem